pandatix/go-cvss/README.md

  - Table 24 shows 2 values for UI metric, whereas it is previously defined as 3 different values: there is an inconsistency.
  - Table 24 shows 5 values for E metric, whereas it is previously defined as 4 different values: there is an inconsistency.
  - Table 24 shows 3 values for MUI metric, whereas it is previously defined by Tables 5 and 15 that it could take 5 values: there is an inconsistency.
 Moreover, the RedHat implementation shows 4 values.
+ - Section 8.2 refers to "Table 32" which does not exist.
+ - The algorithm defined in Section 8.2 is unclear and so won't be properly implemented and used.
+The reference implementation from RedHat does not consider a proper Hamming distance but "levels" as float values and their difference: for a and b two objects, it is roughly the number of permutations necessary for a and b to be equal.
+In the specification, there is an idea of direct transition between permutations that makes the Hamming distance definition falsely.
+This may be a Manhattan distance.
+Having such complex algorithm without a pseudo-code implementation or formulas (as for CVSS v3) increases cognitive-cost during implementation, debug and explainability processes.
+The specification MUST be explainable by itself (self-supporting) without relying on an external implementation, as now both are evolving differently through time (the specification evolving with major/minor versions every 4 years, the code or a specification patch at any time with a publication or a commit).